Egocentric Speaker Classification in Child-Adult Dyadic Interactions: From Sensing to Computational Modeling: Introduction

 While these efforts have led to great promises, most existing works focus on using speech samples recorded from a ``spectator'' perspective, such as microphones placed in a stationary environment.
 As a result, these previous findings cover only a narrow spectrum of speech sensing and understanding involving child and adult dyadic interactions, such as far-field speech processing.
 Moreover, developing robust speaker classification models from the far-field speech setup with stationary mics is challenging.
 Instead, in this work, we focused on continuous speech data from the ``first-person" perspective, where the recordings were tied to the hearing and uttering of the child or the adult interacting with the environment.
 Specifically, our study setup involving child-adult dyadic interactions is closely related to the massive-scale audio-visual data presented in the Ego4D \cite{grauman2022ego4d}.
 Specifically, our contributions include:

-\begin{itemize}[leftmargin=*] \item We designed and conducted one of the earliest studies that collect egocentric speech signals using a wearable audio sensing device in child-adult interactions in a clinically relevant context.
+\begin{itemize}[leftmargin=*] \item We conducted one of the earliest studies that collect egocentric speech signals using a wearable audio sensing device in child-adult interactions in a clinically relevant context.

-\item Instead of relying on existing pre-trained models for child-adult speech classification, the proposed work integrates a pre-training stage using the egocentric speech data collected from the Ego4D.
+\item Instead of relying on existing pre-trained models for child-adult speaker recognition, the proposed work integrates a pre-training stage using the egocentric speech from the Ego4D.

-\item We perform extensive fine-tuning experiments on the dataset collected from egocentric speech samples involving child-adult interactions following clinical observation protocol.
-Our experimental results demonstrate the effectiveness of pre-training for egocentric sensing in improving child-adult speech classification.
+\item We perform extensive fine-tuning experiments on the dataset collected from egocentric speech samples involving child-adult interactions following BOSCC protocol.
+Our results demonstrate the effectiveness of pre-training for egocentric sensing in improving child-adult speech classification.

 \end{itemize}